muxunzzz/image-denoiser/README.md

 ## Results

 The notebook demonstrates denoising on three different images with 40% total noise (20% salt + 20% pepper).
-Both methods effectively restore the original images while preserving important features and textures.
+Both methods effectively restore the original images while preserving important features and and textures.

 ## Technical Details